Leibniz-HBI/twacapic/README.md

 ## Installation

+Consider installlation via [pipx](https://pipxproject.github.io/pipx/) if you just want to use twacapic as a command line tool:

+1. If you like pipx, [install pipx](https://pipxproject.github.io/pipx/installation/)
+2. run `pipx install twacapic`

-Install via pip:
+Or, simply install via pip:

-`pip install twacapic`
+`pip install twacapic` or `pip3 install twacapic`

 ## Usage